This post might have affiliate links, please check out my full disclosure policy.

 One of my favorite things to learn in pastry school was all the different types of homemade frosting recipes.
-Each had its own unique flavor, from buttercream to icing, to decadent chocolate ganache!
+Now I get to play around and make my own versions- like my 5 star rated chocolate brownie frosting, or this decadent chocolate fudge frosting.

-While the technique of making ganache can get complicated at times, this easy method will have you making this rich, indulgent whipped chocolate ganache frosting in no time!
+While the technique of making ganache can get complicated at times, this easy method will have you making this rich, indulgent whipped chocolate ganache frosting.
+You can pipe it onto chocolate fudge cupcakes or frost it all over these chocolate desserts!

 The key to a chocolate ganache frosting is to use a 1:1 ratio of chocolate to heavy cream, making it more like thick frosting and increasing its versatility.
 Plus, you’ll only need three ingredients to make it!